• Home

 There was a time when this worried me.
 When I thought it ruined what I am doing somehow.
 But now I realize all that matters is that I am actually doing this.
 I am helping people, right now, and the concrete impact of that can’t be taken away.
 I think you would agree with that.

-← island with no roadsJames Foley →
+← island With No RoadsJames Foley →

 Latest Posts